Technology Timeline

 Russia experienced a financial crisis.
 Larry Page and Sergey Brin founded Google.
 The Roth IRA was established.

-• 1998-2000: Dot-com mania and Silicon Valley gold rush
+• Dot-com mania and Silicon Valley gold rush1998-2000

 The dot-com bubble saw rapid growth in internet-based companies and investments.
 Silicon Valley experienced a surge in technological innovation and investment.